Carolina Duer

-Carolina Raquel Duer (born 5 August 1978) is an Argentine boxer.
-She formerly held the International Boxing Federation (IBF) bantamweight title, the World Boxing Organization (WBO) bantamweight, and earlier the WBO super flyweight championship.
+Carolina Raquel Duer (born 5 August 1978 in Buenos Aires) is an Argentine professional boxer.

+She has held world titles in the super flyweight and bantamweight divisions, including the World Boxing Organization (WBO) super flyweight and bantamweight titles, as well as the International Boxing Federation (IBF) bantamweight title.
+Duer, who is Jewish and of Syrian immigrant background, has been described as the first Jewish woman to win a WBO title.

-Early life and personal
+Early life

-Duer was born 5 August 1978, in Buenos Aires, Argentina.
-She is the daughter of Syrian immigrants.

-She is Jewish, attended a Jewish day school and Maccabi club, and celebrated her Bat Mitzvah in the Iona Hebrew Center, a Conservative synagogue.
+Duer was born 5 August 1978, in Buenos Aires, to a family of Jewish Syrian immigrants with roots in Damascus and whose 20th-century diaspora was shaped by anti-Jewish violence and growing insecurity in Syria.
+Duer attended a Jewish day school and Maccabi club, and celebrated her Bat Mitzvah in the Iona Hebrew Center, a Conservative synagogue.
 She attended the Jaim Najman Bialik Primary School in Buenos Aires.

 Boxing career

-Duer won 19 of 20 fights as an amateur, and turned pro in 2007.

-Duer became the WBO world super flyweight champion (fighters weighing 112 pounds to 115 pounds) in December 2010, and defended that title six times.

-She won the WBO world bantamweight title in July 2013, and in July 2014, Duer defeated Ana Maria Lozano of Venezuela by unanimous decision in Lanus, Argentina, in her second defense of the crown in the bantamweight 115- to 118-pound class.

-She is the eighth Argentine woman to hold a WBO boxing championship, and the first Jewish one.
+As an amateur, Duer won 19 of 20 fights before turning professional in 2007.
+She won the WBO super flyweight title (fighters weighing 112 pounds to 115 pounds) in December 2010 by defeating Loredana Piazza by decision, and defended the title six times.
+In July 2012, Duer made the fifth defense of her WBO super flyweight title, defeating Romanian European champion Corina Carlescu by technical knockout in the fifth round in La Plata.
+In July 2013, she moved up to bantamweight and defeated Venezuelan Mayra Alejandra Gómez by unanimous decision to win the WBO bantamweight title, becoming the first Jewish woman to hold a WBO crown.

-On August 26, 2016, and after a pause in her career due to her maternity, Duer won for the third time the IBF world bantamweight after defeating the Brazilian boxer Aline Scaranello by technical knockout.
+Three years later, on August 26, 2016, and after a pause in her career due to her maternity, Duer won for the third time the IBF world bantamweight after defeating the Brazilian boxer Aline Scaranello by technical knockout.
 She lost the title in her first defense, to María Cecilia Román, by split decision.

 Television

-In 2013 Duer took part in the reality TV show Celebrity Splash!
+In 2013, Duer took part in the reality TV show Celebrity Splash!
 (Argentina), which teaches celebrities the art of diving.

-Duer began to announce boxing in 2014 on National Public Television.